sarjitapatra/invezto/README.md

 ## TECHSTACK
-- [KAGGLE](https://github.com/sarjitapatra/invezto/tree/master/TS_Model) - To prepare the Machine Learning Notebook
+- Jupyter Notebook → To prepare the Machine Learning Notebook
-- VSCode, Streamlit -> To write code and display the predicted data
+- Plotly → To display all the graphs
-- Plotly -> To display all the graphs
+- Streamlit → Framework used to build the web application
-- Heroku-> To deploy the Product
+- Streamlit Cloud → To deploy the Product
-- MongoDB-> To store Companies data
+- MongoDB → To store Companies data
-- Language Used: `Python`
+- Language Used → `Python 3.10`
 - Libraries:
 ```r
 joblib==1.1.0